Kalispell boy gets adaptive bike after two year wait - NewsBreak

 Kalispell boy gets adaptive bike after two year wait

+KALISPELL - We have an update to a Positively Montana story we brought you last month .

-KALISPELL - Jaxen Flores of Kalispell finally got his adaptive bike after two years .
+Jaxen Flores of Kalispell finally got his adaptive bike after two years.

 The seven-year-old boy was diagnosed with Infantile Pompei disease , which causes muscular weakness and impaired mobility.